Modesty

 What the Bible says about clothing:

-Though the Bible does not say the exact words “thou shalt wear skirts and dresses only,” it does tell us to dress modestly
+Though the Bible does not say the exact words, “Thou shalt wear skirts and dresses only,” it does tell us to dress modestly:

 “In like manner also, that women adorn themselves in modest apparel . . . ” (1 Timothy 2:9)

-and to be distinctly feminine
+and to be distinctly feminine:

-“The woman shall not wear that which pertaineth unto a man . . . ” (Deuteronomy 22:5).
+“The woman shall not wear that which pertaineth unto a man . . . ” (Deuteronomy 22:5)

-It also equates nakedness with shame
+It equates nakedness with shame:

 “I counsel thee to buy of me [Jesus] . . . white raiment, that the shame of thy nakedness do not appear . . . ” (Revelation 3:18)

-and our bodies with the temple of God
+and our bodies with the temple of God:

 “What? know ye not that your body is the temple of the Holy Ghost [Spirit] which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s” (1 Corinthians 6:19-20).

-I do not believe the Bible teaches that men should wear pants and that women should wear dresses; I believe the Bible teaches that we should dress in alignment with who God created us to be, and to do so modestly (meaning without pride, vanity, or in a sexy way).
-This may look slightly different in diverse cultures.
-However, the principle of role distiction and sexual propriety remains the same.
 In our particular Western culture, historically influenced by biblical values, dresses still have meaning.
 Go to almost any store that sells clothing: will you ever find dresses or skirts in the mens’ department?
 Never.
 But you will in the womens’ — because even in our degraded culture, there still remains a glowing ember of sanity, a surviving relic pointing back to the roles we once understood so well.

 Why do I choose skirts and dresses only?
 Because they are the most feminine, and because if worn properly, they can cover up the womanly areas of my body more modestly than pants.